instructor

 Mondays, 9:00 am

-Want to learn more about how to use gouache?
-In this four-week introductory class, you’ll learn how to start using its unique creative qualities to your artistic advantage, and about the materials and techniques you need to get started.
+Want to discover more about how to use gouache?
+In this informative four-week introductory class, you’ll learn how to start using its unique creative qualities to your artistic advantage, and about the materials and techniques you need to get started.
+Receive personal one on one attention as well as daily demonstrations are given in order to help you grow in experience as a gouache artist.
+(Some painting experience is preferred, but not required.)

 Instructor: Ken Buck